-- A Ensuring clinical and corporate governance responsibilities are clearly allocated and understood - B Setting the strategic direction for the Bureau and its services - Monitoring financial and service delivery performance - Maintaining high standards of professional and ethical conduct - E Involving stakeholders in decisions that affect them - F Establishing sound audit and risk management practices.
+- A Ensuring clinical and corporate governance responsibilities are clearly allocated and understood - B Setting the strategic direction for BHI and its services - C Monitoring financial and service delivery performance - D Maintaining high standards of professional and ethical conduct - E Involving stakeholders in decisions that affect them - F Establishing sound audit and risk management practices.

-Board meetings
+Board Meetings

-For the 2012-2013 financial year, the Board consisted of a Chair and five members appointed by the Minister for Health, and the Chief Executive Officer as an ex-officio member.
-The Board met six times during this period.
+For the financial year 2013-2014, the Board consisted of a Chair and six members appointed by the Minister for Health, and the Chief Executive as an ex-officio member.
+It is noted that the sixth Board member commenced part way through the year on 12 May 2014.
+The Board met eight times during this period and two of these meetings were special meetings to review financial statements.